TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Real-World Evaluation Details

 \subsection{Color Calibration for Physical Patch}

 Due to distortions introduced by the printing process, camera capture, and environmental illumination, a patch optimized solely in the digital domain generally fails to retain its adversarial effectiveness once physically printed.
-As illustrated in Figure~\ref{fig:color_calibration_comparison}, directly applying the adversarial patch to the image during optimization results in a pronounced sim-to-real gap, as evidenced by the comparisons in Figures~\ref{fig:real_image} and~\ref{fig:direct_output}, thereby substantially degrading the effectiveness of the physical attack.
+As illustrated in Fig.~\ref{fig:color_calibration_comparison}, directly applying the adversarial patch to the image during optimization results in a pronounced sim-to-real gap, as evidenced by the comparisons in Figures~\ref{fig:real_image} and~\ref{fig:direct_output}, thereby substantially degrading the effectiveness of the physical attack.

-Therefore, to improve the visual consistency between digital-domain attack optimization and physical-domain deployment, we introduce a lightweight MLP-based color calibration module before applying the homography transformation.
-The architecture of this module is summarized in Table~\ref{tab:color_calibration_network}.
-As shown in Figure~\ref{fig:color_calibration_comparison}, incorporating color calibration makes the synthesized image more closely resemble its real-world counterpart, thereby facilitating the physical realization of the attack.
+Therefore, to improve the visual consistency between digital-domain attack optimization and physical-domain deployment, we introduce a lightweight MLP-based color calibration module before applying the homography transformation. \hzx{Specifically, we construct a reference color board, denoted as $\mathcal{B}_d$, and capture its printed counterpart, $\mathcal{B}_f$, under real-world conditions.
+The resulting dataset $\{\mathcal{B}_d, \mathcal{B}_f\}$ is used to train the MLP to learn the mapping between these spaces.} The architecture of this module is summarized in Table~\ref{tab:color_calibration_network}.
+As shown in Fig.~\ref{fig:color_calibration_comparison}, incorporating color calibration makes the synthesized image more closely resemble its real-world counterpart, thereby facilitating the physical realization of the attack.